People in the Northeast could prevent a Covid-19 surge like the one in the South by following these measures, Fauci says - Local News 8

 While boosters will likely become available to more people in the United States, not everyone will need one right away, Fauci said Monday.

-Fauci told CNN’s Wolf Blitzer that many people are still well protected from their initial Covid-19 vaccination, while certain categories of people, such as the elderly and those in long-term care facilities, may be ready for a boost six months after their initial vaccination.
+Many people are still well protected from their initial Covid-19 vaccination, while certain categories of people, such as the elderly and those in long-term care facilities, may be ready for a boost six months after their initial vaccination, Fauci told CNN.

 “If you’re a person who ultimately might get a booster that will make you optimally protected, you don’t necessarily need to get it tomorrow,” Fauci said.